 London is incredibly important for film, acting and the written word.
 London is unbelievably good at producing people who are truly at the top of their respective games.
 From Alfred Hitchcock to Christopher Nolan, from Sir Ian McKellan to Idris Elba.
 London can now be seen to be the focus of films that are made for change, for global improvement, for equality.

-LEFF19 will be presented primarily across three performance spaces and a three-screen cinema at one of the London’s most diverse and dynamic arts centres, Rich Mix.
-Also, with an ever-expanding number of fantastic venues across the city joining the LEFF19 screening network, there are going to be venues to cater for all tastes.
+LEFF20 will be presented primarily across three performance spaces and a three-screen cinema at one of the London’s most diverse and dynamic arts centres, Rich Mix.
+Also, with an ever-expanding number of fantastic venues across the city joining the LEFF20 screening network, there are going to be venues to cater for all tastes.

 Scientists, environmentalists and naturalists study and protect the world in which we live, whereas filmmakers interpret and divulge this knowledge and expertise to society.
-The focus of the LEFF19 will be on youth and community impact across the Commonwealth and English speaking world - the people behind conservation.
+The underlying theme of the LEFF20 will be on Africa: Sounds and Vision.

 We will be focussing on the following specific areas: